* Economy minister suggests yen has weakened enough

 low against the dollar on Monday after Japan's economy minister

-suggested the country's currency might have weakened enough,
+suggested the currency might have weakened enough, prompting

-slid about 1 percent to 102 in the Asian session.
-The euro lost
+a low of 102 in the Asian session.
+The euro lost 0.5 percent to

-Amari said the yen's excessive strength has largely corrected
+said its excessive strength had largely corrected and further

-The Bank of Japan holds a policy meeting on Tuesday and
+The Bank of Japan begins a two-day policy meeting on

-"Dollar/yen had overshot both from a technical as well as
+"Dollar/yen had overshot both from a technical (perspective)

-from the extreme short positioning that had seen against the
+as well as from the extreme short positioning that had seen

-yen," said Alvin Tan, currency strategist at Societe Generale.
+against the yen," said Alvin Tan, currency strategist at Societe

 "But any dip in dollar/yen towards 101 or 102 yen is a buy